tantalum7/WCS/README.md

 ```

 ## Security
-This class is designed to provide a way to keep data private on a Windows machine, only accessible by the User or the Admin, and without the need for an extra password.
-It is a balance between security and convenience - you should trust it as much as you trust the machine admins.
+This class is designed to provide a way to keep data private on a Windows machine, only accessible by the User and without the need for an extra password.
+It is a balance between security and convenience - you should trust it as much as you trust Windows.
 Also, this class is mostly a wrapper, so security concerns should be directed towards the Windows API itself.

 ## Limitations